What Is an NDA and When Do You Need One

 Step 6: Choose Governing Law

 Both parties sign.
-Electronic signatures are valid.
+Electronic signatures are valid in all 50 states.
 Keep copies for your records.

 NDA vs. Similar Agreements